 Since the port of the sub is at the front, you only have the power cable at the back of the sub.
 You also have a power and pairing button at the top of the sub.

-The Sony CT800 gets decently loud and should be fine for most uses, but when pushed at its maximum volume, you get noticeable compression, especially in the bass range.
+The Sony HTCT800 gets decently loud and should be fine for most uses, but when pushed to its maximum volume, you get noticeable compression, especially in the bass range.
 Bass becomes almost nonexistent at max volume, which is disappointing.

-The stereo THD of the CT800 is mediocre.
-At a normal volume, THD is within good limits but you can hear buzzing and rattles in the bass range coming from the subwoofer.
+The Sony CT800's stereo THD is mediocre.
+At a normal volume, THD is within good limits, but you can hear buzzing and rattles in the bass range coming from the subwoofer.
 This becomes even worse at high volume.

-The CT800 is a 2.1 soundbar setup that doesn’t have a dedicated center speaker but still has an okay overall performance.
+The Sony CT800 is a 2.1 soundbar setup that doesn’t have a dedicated center speaker but still has an okay overall performance.
 It uses the left and right speakers to create a sound in the center, which will sound more diffused and less clear compared to a discrete center.
-When sending a 5.1 surround sound signal, it will downmix it to 2.1 but will still sound good for a phantom center, since there’s not much bass on center channels to begin with.
+When sending a 5.1 surround sound signal, it'll downmix it to 2.1 but will still sound good for a phantom center, since there isn't much bass on center channels, to begin with.
 Voices will still sound fairly clear and accurate.

 The Sony CT800 has poor performance with surround channels.
-The 2.1 configuration of the soundbar won't result in the most accurate and clear representation of surround objects in the soundstage.
+The soundbar's 2.1 configuration won't result in the most accurate and clear representation of surround objects in the soundstage.
 Everything is downmixed to stereo and doesn’t feel as real as a discrete surround experience offered by tower speakers.
-The overall sound profile is fairly bright as this soundbar lacks a lot of bass.
-This soundbar, like many other Sony's, has an always-on surround sound mode that causes a strange frequency response measurement, visible in our plot.
+The overall sound profile is fairly bright, as this soundbar lacks a lot of bass.
+This soundbar, like many other Sonys, has an always-on surround sound mode that causes a strange frequency response measurement, visible in our plot.

-The available sound enhancement features on the HT-CT800 are good.
-You’ll be able to make dialog clearer at lower volume thanks to the Dialog Enhancement feature and will be able to uniformize the level of different types of content thanks to the auto-volume.
-You can also manually adjust the level of bass coming from the sub.
+The Sony HTCT800 has a middling selection of sound enhancement features.
+You can make dialogue clearer at lower volume thanks to the dialogue enhancement feature and can uniformize the level of different types of content thanks to the auto-volume.
 However, it lacks room correction, which means this bar may sound different depending on your room.
 It has a few features to customize its sound profile and when connecting the bar directly to a TV, you get a graphic user interface menu for things you can’t do with the remote.
-You’ll be able to dial in the distance of the listening position from the bar and the sub separately for them to sound more in-sync.
+You’ll be able to dial in the distance of the listening position from the bar and the sub separately for them to sound more in sync.

-The HT-CT800 can easily serve as a hub between your devices and your TV.
-You can plug-in multiple game consoles and a Blu-ray player.
+The Sony HTCT800 can easily serve as a hub between your devices and your TV.
+You can plug in multiple game consoles and a Blu-ray player.
 You can also use surround sound over the Optical Audio In, or connect your smart device via an Analog 3.5mm jack for a wired connection.
-The soundbar can also be connected to your network via an Ethernet cable and has a USB port on the side of the bar to play files.
+The soundbar can also be connected to your network via an ethernet cable and has a USB port on the side of the bar to play files.

-Over the HDMI ARC port, the Sony HT-CT800 supports Dolby Digital and DTS, which most soundbars do.
+Over the HDMI ARC port, the Sony HTCT800 supports Dolby Digital and DTS, which most soundbars do.
 This means the bar can receive 5.1 surround sound on almost any content that supports it like streaming platforms and Blu-ray.
-However, since it is a 2.1-channel setup, it will downmix the signal.
+However, since it's a 2.1-channel setup, it'll downmix the signal.
 Unfortunately, via ARC, you won’t be able to play lossless or object-based formats with PCM or Atmos.

 The Sony CT800 has multiple ways of playing content wirelessly.
 You can connect your smart device via Bluetooth, which you can also pair using NFC, and stream audio content like music and podcasts easily.
 The CT800 can also play content via Wi-Fi, or use Chromecast built-in.

-The HT-CT800 can be connected between your TV and another source like a game console to play 4k content at 60Hz.
+The Sony HTCT800 can be connected between your TV and another source like a game console to play 4k content at 60Hz.
 It will even do 4k @ 60 Hz @ 4:4:4 when connected to a PC, which means the text will be clear.
-Additionally, it supports HDR10 passthrough, and can do 4k @ 60 Hz @ 10 bit passthrough, which can be useful for those who have a Blu-ray player or latest-gen gaming consoles.
+Additionally, it supports HDR10 passthrough and can do 4k @ 60 Hz @ 10-bit passthrough, which can be useful for those who have a Blu-ray player or latest-gen gaming consoles.

-The subwoofer connects wirelessly to the bar and doesn’t have any other cables other than for power.
+The subwoofer connects wirelessly to the bar and doesn’t have any other cables other than the power.
 You can find the pairing button at the back of the sub.

-The Sony Songpal is the app that pairs with this soundbar.
-It is fairly versatile and although it does not have the full capabilities of the remote, it can still control several features of the bar and cast files.
+The Sony HTCT800 is compatible with the Sony Music Center app.
+It's fairly versatile and although it doesn't have the full capabilities of the remote, it can still control several features of the bar and cast files.

 The Sony CT800 can automatically enter a standby mode when inactive for a while, which is useful if you care about power consumption.
-Its HDMI ARC port supports CEC, meaning you will be able to control some functions of the soundbar with your TV remote.
+Its HDMI ARC port supports CEC, meaning you'll be able to control some functions of the soundbar with your TV remote.